 The school library is open daily for students to check out books.
 Please ask your child to take books home, as it is an important part of our reading program.
 Encourage your child to put all school library books in his/her book bags when they are finished reading for the night.
 Students will be charged for lost/damaged books if they are not returned in a reasonable length of time.
 Proper care of library books is the responsibility of the student.
 There are no overdue fines; however, if a library book is lost or damaged, the original cost of the book will be charged for replacement.
 Once a fee for a lost/damaged book is deposited, it cannot be returned if you should find the book at a later date.
 This is due to the fact that a new book will already be purchased to replace the lost book.
 If you plan to move we would greatly appreciate your help in safely returning all library books to the school before leaving.
+Library fees must be paid prior to the end of the school year.
 This will ensure that we have a good collection of books for our students to check out throughout the school year.